 The “New Green Possibilities” international forum kicked off on 19 July with the Policy Talk, inviting city officials from Hamburg, Rome, Seoul and Bangkok to share their “green city” experience.
 Five speakers participated in the talk, all highlighting citizen engagement as an essential process in urban development.
 The process is key to meeting the needs of the public and achieving projects that are inclusive and can be sustained in the long term.
+The Policy Talk was the 1st session of the “New Green Possibilities” series, which dealt with urban platforms for citizens engagement, urban design and urban business.

 Thomas Jacob, Head of International Projects, Senate of the Free and Hanseatic City of Hamburg; and Brigitte Köhnlein, Deputy Head, Department of Federal, European and International Affairs, Ministry for Environment, Climate, Energy and Agriculture, City of Hamburg, made a presentation on Hamburg’s path to being a green city, which involves schemes such as improved transport and mobility, the adoption of solar and renewable energy, and the green roof strategy.

 Regarding the green roof strategy, Brigitte said, “We want to make the green network denser and therefore have as many green roofs as possible.
-This strategy is compressive.
+This strategy is comprehensive.
 And it includes monetary incentives, but also regulation, communication and research.
 Before we set up the strategy, we consulted with all stakeholders—housing associations, developers, builders, craftsmen, architects, landscape gardeners, development banks, chambers of trade and commerce.
 So, in our opinion, this is a basic pre-requisite for a successful campaign.”

 Patrick Maurelli, Senior Advisor at Risorse per Roma, made a presentation on Rome’s many initiatives related to green areas, such as the adoption of municipal green areas and the promotion of urban agriculture.